From terrain considerations to load charts, these best practices are the key to rough terrain forklift safety.

 In United Academy training classes, “We teach them how to read the load charts, very similar to what you’d find on a crane,” Owen added.

-If you drive a telehandler diagonally up or down a slope instead of straight up or straight down, you could be looking at a rollover.
+If you drive a telehandler diagonally up or down a slope instead of straight up or straight down, you increase the risk of a rollover.
 If you drive on too steep a slope, same goes.

 Check the manufacturer-specific limit to the slope and grade the machine is capable of operating on.